AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science

 \subsubsection{Performance of AI-only baselines}

-The GPT-4o direct prompting baseline achieves an overall quantile score of \textbf{0.143}, ranking \textbf{17th out of 29 teams} and falling below the participant median (0.156).
-In contrast, the Claude Code agentic baseline achieves a substantially higher overall quantile score of \textbf{0.458}, ranking \textbf{10th out of 29 teams}.
-Figure~\ref{fig:overall_performance} shows the distribution of overall scores across all participants together with the two AI baselines.
+Among all baselines evaluated, the three agentic coding baselines obtained overall quantile scores of \textbf{0.510} for MorphMind, \textbf{0.458} for Claude Code, and \textbf{0.382} for Julius AI, corresponding to ranks 9th, 10th, and 11th among 29 teams.
+Among the direct prompting LLM baselines, GPT-5.5 performs best with an overall quantile score of \textbf{0.415}, ranking \textbf{11th out of 29 teams}, followed by Claude Opus 4.7 (\textbf{0.391}, 11th), DeepSeek V4 Pro (\textbf{0.325}, 11th), and Gemini 3.1 Pro (\textbf{0.216}, 14th).
+GPT-4o, the weakest direct prompting baseline, achieves an overall quantile score of \textbf{0.183}, ranking \textbf{14th out of 29 teams} and falling near the participant median.
+Figure~\ref{fig:overall_performance} shows the distribution of overall scores across all participants together with all AI baselines.

 \textbf{Domain-level performance.} Figure~\ref{fig:domain_distributions} illustrates domain-level quantile scores.
-The GPT-4o baseline performs at or below the domain median across all domains, with particularly weak performance in Retail Banking (0.000) and Commerce (0.021).
-The Claude Code baseline substantially improves performance across all domains, achieving its strongest scores in Manufacturing (0.573), Food Production (0.532), and Retail Banking (0.553).
-Nevertheless, the agentic baseline remains well below the top-performing human teams in every domain.
+The GPT-4o baseline performs at or below the domain median across all domains, with particularly weak performance in Food Production (0.071) and Commerce (0.133).
+Among the stronger direct prompting LLMs, GPT-5.5 achieves competitive scores in Food Production (0.573) and Manufacturing (0.526), while Claude Opus 4.7 performs notably well in Food Production (0.603) and Retail Banking (0.605).
+DeepSeek V4 Pro and Gemini 3.1 Pro both trail the other frontier LLMs across most domains.
+The Claude Code agentic baseline substantially improves performance across all domains relative to GPT-4o, achieving its strongest scores in Retail Banking (0.553), Manufacturing (0.573), and Food Production (0.532).
+Julius AI achieves its highest domain scores in Healthcare (0.584) and Manufacturing (0.500), while performing more weakly in Retail Banking (0.132) and Commerce (0.281).
+MorphMind achieves the highest domain scores among all baselines in Healthcare (0.699) and Manufacturing (0.647), and is competitive with Claude Code across Food Production (0.556) and Insurance (0.504).
+Nevertheless, all agentic baselines remain well below the top-performing human teams in every domain.